lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 The KEY_MANAGER_EN signal is active only during DEV / PROD / PROD_END / RMA.

+#### ESCALATE_EN

+The ESCALATE_EN signal is available in all life cycle states and is asserted if for any reason the alert subsystem decides to move the life cycle state into the ESCALATION state.

+#### CHECK_BYP_EN

+The CHECK_BYP_EN signal is used to disable the [background consistency checks]({{< relref "hw/ip/otp_ctrl/doc/_index.md#partition-checks" >}}) of the life cycle OTP partition during life cycle transitions to prevent spurious consistency checkl failures (the OTP contents and the buffer registers can get out of sync during state transitions).
+The CHECK_BYP_EN signal is only asserted when a transition command is issued.

 #### CLK_BYP_REQ

 The CLK_BYP_REQ signal switches the main system clock to an external clock signal in RAW and TEST_LOCKED states when initiating a life cycle transition.
 This is needed since the internal clock source may not be fully calibrated yet in those states, and the OTP macro requires a stable clock frequency in order to reliably program the fuse array.
 The CLK_BYP_REQ signal is only asserted when a transition command is issued.

-#### ESCALATE_EN

-The ESCALATE_EN signal is available in all life cycle states and is asserted if for any reason the alert subsystem decides to move the life cycle state into the ESCALATION state.

 ### Life Cycle Access Control Signals